 Please keep in mind that changes will be gradual and will occur over a period of weeks.
 If you have questions about your loved one's location, please contact the Executive Director of that campus.

-April 4: Due to increased need for meal delivery among members of the Greater Des Moines community, we are seeking additional volunteer drivers for WesleyLife Meals on Wheels.
+Please note: Due to increased need for meal delivery among members of the Greater Des Moines community, we continue to seek additional volunteer drivers for WesleyLife Meals on Wheels.
 Read the details.
 Also, if you know any older adult or military veteran who could benefit from meal delivery at this time, please call us at (515) 699-3243.
 We operate on a sliding-fee scale and will do our best to work with anyone in need.

 How We Can Help You at Home

 Simply call Kelli or Irina at (515) 978-2777 to learn more, or to start services.
 And please be assured our caregiver are following Centers for Disease Control recommendations regarding hygiene, health, and safety.